Article

 %SYSTEM.Config.SharedMemoryHeap

-This API also provides the ability to get available generic memory heap and recommended a GMHEAP parameters for configuration.
+This API also provides the ability to get available generic memory heap and recommends GMHEAP parameters for configuration.
 For example, the DisplayUsage method displays all memory used by each of the system components and the amount of available heap memory.
-Further information is available in Caché documentation.
+Further information is available in the IRIS documentation.

 write $system.Config.SharedMemoryHeap.DisplayUsage()

-To get an idea of GMHEAP usage and recommendations at any point in time you can use the RecommendedSize method.
-However you will need to run this multiple times to build up a baseline and recommendations for your system.
+The RecommendedSize method can give you an idea of GMHEAP usage and recommendations at any point in time.
+However, you will need to run this multiple times to build up a baseline and recommendations for your system.

 write $system.Config.SharedMemoryHeap.RecommendedSize()

-Rule of thumb: Once again your applications mileage will vary, but somewhere to start your sizing could be one of the following:
+Rule of thumb: Once again your application mileage will vary, but somewhere to start your sizing could be one of the following:

 (Minimum 128MB) or (64 MB * number of cores) or (2x locksiz) or whichever is larger.